-12. Nearby Agricultural Use.
+11. Nearby Agricultural Use.
 Some land adjacent to or within Daybreak is currently farmed and/or may be farmed in the future.
 Such farming may continue in the undeveloped areas surrounding or within Daybreak until such time as development occurs.
-Some farming activities may include the agricultural use of bees.
-This may result in farming activities occurring near Garden Park, which could generate from time to time impacts on residents of Daybreak, including without limitation, those resulting from farm generated dust, odor and noise.
+This may result in farming activities occurring near Village 8, which could generate from time to time impacts on residents of Daybreak, including without limitation, those resulting from farm generated dust, odor and noise.